bihealth/bih-cluster/bih-cluster/docs/storage/storage-locations.md

 # Storage and Volumes: Locations
 This document describes the forth iteration of the file system structure on the BIH HPC cluster.
 It was made necessary because the previous file system was no longer supported by the manufacturer and we since switched to distributed [Ceph](https://ceph.io/en/) storage.

-For now, the third-generation file system is still mounted at `/fast`.
+!!! warning

-**The old, third-generation filesystem will be decommissioned soon, please consult the [document describing the migration process](storage-migration.md)!**
+    For now, the old, third-generation file system is still mounted at `/fast`. **It will be decommissioned soon, please consult [this document describing the migration process](storage-migration.md)!**

 ## Organizational Entities
 There are the following three entities on the cluster: